 Over 20% of survey respondents cited timing as the primary reason they didn’t follow up for another date (either because they were more interested in another girl they were dating or weren’t “looking for anything” right now).

-A few quotes we received from survey respondents on the issue of timing:
+Here are a few quotes we received from survey respondents on the issue of timing:

 1) “I’m not looking for a serious relationship, simply an activity partner because I have a lot of things going on in my life that I can’t commit fully to a girl.”

-2) “My career is morr important to me right now.” [sic] (We hope that his job is not as a copy editor)
+2) “My career is morr important to me right now.” [sic]

 3) “Opportunity Cost – I found out I didn’t like the girl enough to give up meeting other people (specifically, people I’d already met) and so felt another date would be time wasted.”